Frederick Kroeber Sparrow: Career

 His graduate years at Harvard consisted of research on the genus Pythium.
-He tackled an array of topics concerning this group such as classification, occurrence, and the discovery of new species.
-Pretty early into his research he had achieved a thorough understanding of this group and proceeded to publish the paper Occurrence of Pythium gracile in the United States in 1927.
+He tackled an array of topics concerning this group, such as classification, occurrence, and the discovery of new species.
+Early in his research, he had achieved a thorough understanding of this group and proceeded to publish the paper Occurrence of Pythium gracile in the United States in 1927.
 During his tenure at Harvard, well-known botanists G. Ledyard Stebbins and Adriance S. Foster attended as graduate students.
 He also had some notable mentors such as Professor Merritt Lyndon Fernald and Professor W. A. Weston Jr.

 In 1929, following his time at Harvard, Frederick K. Sparrow joined the faculty of Dartmouth College as an instructor, and later as the assistant Professor of Biology.
 While at Harvard, he had worked at the Cold Spring Harbor Biological Station over the summers as the Assistant in Ecology.
-It was here that he had done the research to later publish his first paper on chytridiacious fungi at Dartmouth.
+It was here that completed the research used to later publish his first paper on chytridiaceous fungi at Dartmouth.
 This was the start of nearly a half-century of work on aquatic fungi that made him one of the most notable mycologists of his time.

 After his second year at Dartmouth, Sparrow spent a year in a National Research Council Fellowship at Cornell University where he became good friends with H. H. Whetzel, a renowned pioneer of plant pathology, and was exposed to a great number of aquatic fungi in the area.
-Here is where he distinguished operculate and inoperculate chytrids in two separate papers in 1933, which was a convention to be adopted in the taxonomy of Chytridiales.
-The following year, Sparrow traveled to Europe and did work at many notable universities, such as Cambridge, University of Copenhagen, and The Botany School.
+Here, he distinguished operculate and inoperculate chytrids in two separate papers in 1933, which was a convention to be adopted in the taxonomy of Chytridiales.
+The following year, Sparrow traveled to Europe and worked at many notable universities, such as Cambridge, University of Copenhagen, and The Botany School.
 It was during this stay that he grew fond of the genus Physoderma and began a long journey describing and studying this group.
-(More details in "Contributions to the Field").
-He did find a great challenge in working with them due to the obligate nature of the plant parasites of this genus.
-This time in Europe provided Sparrow with his first exposure to a vast array of marine fungi and befriended a great colleague at Copenhagen, Dr. H. E. Peterson.
+He did find a great challenge in working with them, due to the obligate nature of the plant parasites of this genus.
+This time in Europe provided Sparrow with his first exposure to a vast array of marine fungi and he befriended a great colleague at Copenhagen, Dr. H. E. Peterson.
 The genus name "Petersenia", one of the many groups described by Sparrow, was named in honor of his friendship and work with Peterson.
-His summers of 1934 to 1936 were spent at the Woods Hole Oceanographic Institute Research Fellowship, where his knowledge of aquatic plants benefited his study of parasitic aquatic fungi.
+His summers from 1934 to 1936 were spent at the Woods Hole Oceanographic Institute Research Fellowship, where his knowledge of aquatic plants benefited his study of parasitic aquatic fungi.